 The Wildebeest Migration cycle

-The wildebeest migration is a natural occurrence; therefore it is impossible to know for sure where the migrating herds will be.
-Also, keep in mind; Wildebeest have no natural leader, and subsequently, herds split up; often heading off in a completely different path to the one they chose yesterday; which makes it harder to say for sure; where they will be tomorrow.
-Generally speaking, all migration maps usually show the main/mega herd; but the splinter herds can be spread out over half the Serengeti-Mara region!
+The wildebeest migration is a natural occurrence.
+Therefore it is impossible to know for sure where the migrating herds will be.
+Also, keep in mind that wildebeest have no natural leader.
+And subsequently, herds split up.
+Often heading off on a completely different path to the one they chose yesterday.
+This makes it even harder to say for sure where they will be tomorrow.
+Generally speaking, all migration maps usually show the main/mega herd.
+But the splinter herds can be spread out over half the Serengeti-Mara region!

 January – March

-We’ll start in January when the herds begin to congregate around the eastern/southern Serengeti and Ngorongoro Crater/Conservation Area; where the plains are rich in nutritious grasses; providing the herds with the best conditions for raising their newborn calves.
+We’ll start in January when the herds begin to congregate around the eastern/southern Serengeti and Ngorongoro Crater/Conservation Area.
+This is where the plains are rich in nutritious grasses.
+Providing the herds with the best conditions for raising their newborn calves.
 Around late January or February; the herds occupy the short-grass plains that spread over the lower northern slopes of the Ngorongoro Crater highlands.
-Some 400 000 calves are born here; within a period of two to three weeks; that is equivalent to some 8 000 new calves every day!
+Some 400 000 calves are born here.
+All within a period of two to three weeks.
+That is equivalent to some 8 000 new calves every day!

 April – May

-Gradually, the movement gathers momentum and the wildebeest start to mass in the Serengeti’s Western Corridor; where the wildebeest begin to cross the Grumeti River.
-The herds form in huge numbers alongside the pools and channels of the river; which they have to cross in order to continue on their journey.
-This may not be as spectacular as the famous Mara crossings, but there are still enough wildebeest to provide the Grumeti crocs with a veritable feast.
-It is worth noting that April and May usually fall into the low or mid season, therefore; safaris at this time offer great value since there are relatively low numbers of tourists in the Serengeti yet the wildlife viewings remain excellent.
+Gradually, the movement gathers momentum.
+The wildebeest begin to mass in the Serengeti’s Western Corridor.
+Where they begin to cross the Grumeti River.
+The herds form in huge numbers alongside the pools and channels of the river.
+Which they have to cross in order to continue on their journey.
+This may not be as spectacular as the famous Mara River crossings.
+But there are still enough wildebeest to provide the Grumeti crocs with a veritable feast.
+It is worth noting that April and May usually fall into the low or mid-season.
+Therefore; safaris at this time offer great value since there are relatively low numbers of tourists in the Serengeti yet the wildlife viewings remain excellent.

 June and July

-During June, the dry season starts, with large concentrations of wildebeest in the Western Serengeti and on the southern banks of the Grumeti River.
-Each migrating animal must face the challenge of crossing the crocodile-infested river; the first of many daunting and tense river encounters.
+During June, the dry season starts.
+There are large concentrations of wildebeest in the Western Serengeti and on the southern banks of the Grumeti River.
+Each migrating animal must face the challenge of crossing the crocodile-infested river.
+The first of many daunting and tense river encounters.

 During July, the herds will typically be found in the Northern Serengeti.
 Later in July, those animals that have successfully made it across the Mara River will also be found in Kenya’s Masai Mara.
-At this time, daily river crossings can be seen at the Mara and Talek rivers; both often central to incredible scenes.
+At this time, daily river crossings can be seen at the Mara and Talek rivers.
+Both are often central to incredible scenes.

 August, September, and October

-By August, the herds have faced the challenge of crossing the Mara River and are spread throughout the Masai Mara’s northern region; with many remaining in the northern Serengeti.
-In years when the river is in full flow; the panic and confusion at the crossings; combined with waiting predators and surging currents; can cause massive loss of life.
-But, even in years of relatively gently flowing water, the crocs take their toll; not to mention the lions and other large predators that patrol the banks, ready to ambush any wildebeest that make it to the other side.
-There is no single crossing; at some spots, there are just a few individuals; while others see a mass of animals moving without break for hours.
+By August, the herds have faced the challenge of crossing the Mara River.
+They are now spread throughout the Masai Mara’s northern region.
+With many remaining in the northern Serengeti.
+In years when the river is in full flow the panic and confusion at the crossings; combined with waiting predators and surging currents; can cause massive loss of life.
+But, even in years of relatively gently flowing water, the crocs take their toll.
+Not to mention the lions and other large predators that patrol the banks.
+Ready to ambush any wildebeest that make it to the other side.
+There is no single crossing.
+At some spots, there are just a few individuals.
+While others see a mass of animals moving without break for hours.

-By September to October, the main chaos has ended and the migrating columns have gradually moved eastwards.
+From September to October, the main chaos ends and the migrating columns have gradually moved eastwards.
 However, the wildebeest will face the heavy waters of the Mara River once more as they prepare to cross once again for their return journey southwards.